seantehds/tp/docs/UserGuide.md

 ## Unable To Handle Large Task Numbers In User Input

 Currently, TaskWise is unable to handle large task numbers from the user's input.
-Currently, TaskWise can only track up to an upper limit of 2,147,483,647 tasks.
+It can only track up to an upper limit of 2,147,483,647 tasks.
 Unfortunately, this means that above this value, TaskWise does not view any command you give it that is larger than that as a valid command!

 In a future release of TaskWise, we will amend this issue and allow TaskWise to handle large task numbers from the user's input!
 Like you, TaskWise will improve and become even more capable in the future, handling 2,147,483,649 tasks, and even more!